dpjudas/SurrealEngine/README.md

 * Tactical-Ops: Assault on Terror (v3.4.0 and v3.5.0 - both running under UT436 and UT469 engines)
 * Wheel of Time (v333)

+> [!NOTE]
-From the list above, only Unreal Tournament v436 and Unreal Gold v226 is in a relatively playable state.
+> From the list above, only Unreal Tournament v436 and Unreal Gold v226 is in a relatively playable state.
 Running any other game (and UT versions) can and will result in crashes.

 ### Unreal Tournament v436